MarkZaidi/QuMark/README.md

 ## Usage
 - Download the QuPath project and groovy script present in this repository
 - If not already installed, install QuPath https://qupath.readthedocs.io/en/stable/docs/intro/installation.html
 - Download CMU-1.tif from http://openslide.cs.cmu.edu/download/openslide-testdata/Aperio/CMU-1.svs.
-Make sure you store the image on a fast drive such as an SSD
+Make sure you store the image on a fast drive such as an SSD.
+NOTE: MAKE SURE YOUR BROWSER DOWNLOADS THE FILE AS A .TIF.
+Some end up downloading as .svs, which may give issues during the test.
 - Launch QuPath and open the project.
 It'll prompt you to specify where the image is located.
 Set the directory to the folder containing CMU-1.tif
 - Do NOT open the project entry, as this may influence benchmark times.
 Launch the script editor, open the benchmark script, select "Run for project", include CMU-1.tif, and select "OK
 - Benchmarking can take anywhere from 5 minutes to 2 hours, depending on how fast of a computer you have.
 Personally, it takes me ~5:45 to run the script